Monitor ERP logo

 FAQ

-Do we need to replace Monitor ERP to launch ecommerce?
+Do I need to replace Monitor ERP to sell online?

-How do Norce, Shopware, Shopify, and Magento / Hyvä differ for a Monitor ERP customer?
+How do Norce, Shopware, and Magento differ for a Monitor ERP setup?

 What data typically syncs between Monitor and the ecommerce platform?